AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/classifications/index.md

 ### Request example details

-The example above requests a template showing how to structure data
+The example above requests a template showing how to structure data.

 ### Response example details

-The example above returns a template showing how to structure data
+The example above returns a template showing how to structure data.
+For more information on how to structure your classification files, see [Classification data files](https://experienceleague.adobe.com/docs/analytics/components/classifications/classifications-importer/c-saint-data-files.html) and [Classification template](https://experienceleague.adobe.com/docs/analytics/components/classifications/classifications-importer/c-download-saint-data.html).

 ### Request Parameters